Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Experiments

 \subsubsection{Results and Discussions}

-The observed and predicted classification probabilities for both geometric and Brunswik face stimuli are listed in Table~\ref{tb:medin-probability}, and the corresponding correlation coefficients are presented in Table~\ref{tb:medin-correlation}.
-Both prediction levels (\texttt{leaf} and \texttt{basic}) employed by Cobweb result in a strong correlation with the human data, demonstrating a high level of alignment with human concept learning.
-Notably, the correlation coefficients obtained with both levels of prediction for the Brunswik face (i.e., schematic) stimuli surpass those for the geometric stimuli.
-This observation aligns with the original study's findings.
-Examining the predicted probabilities for Stimuli 4 and 7, Cobweb exhibits a slightly higher probability for Stimulus 7 with the \texttt{leaf} level prediction (0.735 vs. 0.750), but a slightly greater probability for Stimulus 4 with the \texttt{basic} level prediction (0.837 vs. 0.826).
+The observed and predicted classification probabilities for each stimulus with their sample standard deviations are listed in Table~\ref{tb:medin-probability}.
+The corresponding correlation coefficients and RMSD values are presented in Table~\ref{tb:medin-correlation}.
+Considering the predicted probabilities for Stimuli 4 and 7 in Table~\ref{tb:medin-probability}, Cobweb exhibits a slightly higher probability for Stimulus 7 with the \texttt{leaf} level prediction (0.735 vs. 0.750), but a slightly higher probability for Stimulus 4 with the \texttt{basic} level prediction (0.837 vs. 0.826).
+Although the differences here are not very significant, they are less likely to be affected by the variance of the predicted probabilities given relatively small sample standard deviations for predicted probabilities at both levels with a sample size of 200 each.
 This pattern shows that Cobweb does not strictly adhere to a prototype- or exemplar-like categorization model paradigm.
 Instead, it appears to exhibit aspects of both.
-This capability aligns with the insights from \citeA{fisher1990structure}, particularly the typicality effects observed in Cobweb: the distributed categorization strategy employed by Cobweb allows atypical objects to be categorized into subordinate-level concepts for its low intracategory and high intercategory overlaps.
+This capability aligns with the insights from \citeA{fisher1990structure}, particularly the typicality effects observed in Cobweb: the distributed categorization strategy employed by Cobweb allows atypical objects to be categorized into subordinate-level concepts because of low intracategory and high intercategory overlaps.

+By examining the correlation scores and the corresponding RMSD values compared with predicted and observed human probabilities, both prediction levels (\texttt{leaf} and \texttt{basic}) employed by Cobweb result in a strong correlation and a modest amount of absolute error with the human data, demonstrating alignment with human concept learning.